CrowdStrike/crimson-falcon/README.md

 - **Operation**: [**post_combined_alerts_v1**](docs/Alerts.md#post_combined_alerts_v1)
 - **POST**: /alerts/combined/alerts/v1
 - **Description**: Retrieves all Alerts that match a particular FQL filter.
+This API is intended for retrieval of large amounts of Alerts(&gt;10k) using a pagination based on a &#x60;after&#x60; token.
+If you need to use &#x60;offset&#x60; pagination, consider using GET /alerts/queries/alerts/* and POST /alerts/entities/alerts/* APIs.

 ---